will4skill/algo-review/README.md

 schedule = [[[1,3],[6,7]],[[2,4]],[[2,5],[9,12]]]  #=> [[5,6],[7,9]]
 ```

 **Hint:** Sort the intervals by start times.
 Initialize temp to be the first interval.
 Iterate over the interval list.
 If temp.end < curr.start (no overlap) add that interval to the output and set temp to current.
-Otherwise, if there is overlap and the current interval ends after temp set temp to be the current interval.
+Otherwise, if there is overlap and the current interval ends after temp, set temp to be the current interval.

 ```python3
 class Solution: